- As low as $135/Night

 About the Area

-Located in Beaufort, this vacation home is in the city center and on the waterfront.
-Spanish Moss Trail and Broome Lane Trailhead are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Bay Street and Port Royal Farmers Market.
+Located on the waterfront, this guesthouse is in Hundred Pines, a neighborhood in Beaufort.
+Cat Island Driving Range and Sanctuary Golf Club are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Bay Street and Port Royal Farmers Market.

 Special Instructions